Merry Christmas & Happy New Year!

 Why do we set goals?
 For any number of reasons.
-From life goals to goals for our career, we set goals so we can hold ourselves accountable for accomplishing them.
+From life goals to career objectives, we set targets so we can hold ourselves accountable for accomplishing them.
 Setting a goal gives us an expectation of success.
 They help us find strength when times are tough.
 And they help us identify what we truly want … and propel us forward.

 There are as many—if not more—types of goals as there are reasons for having them.
-Life goals.
+Life ambitions.
 Career goals.
-Goals for our finances.
-Goals for personal development.
-Goals for professional development.
-Goals to chart progress on weight loss … build a nest egg … start a family … quit bad habits … climb mountains and more.
-Bottom line, having goals in life are fundamental to experiencing success in the future and, often, happiness.
+Financial plans.
+Personal development objectives.
+Professional growth milestones.
+Progress markers for weight loss … build a nest egg … start a family … quit bad habits … climb mountains and more.
+Bottom line, having goals in life is fundamental to experiencing success in the future and, often, happiness.

 The key is learning how to set goals and follow through with them effectively.
 Fortunately, there is a way to do it—a four-step process for setting goals.
 What are the four steps involved in goal-setting planning?
 Let’s consider them one by one: